artisan-roaster-scope/artisan/_docs/03-setup.md

 You can try it lower and see if your equipment can handle it.
 There have been reports that if you go down to 1s sampling, do NOT check oversampling as it causes very jumpy lines.

 NOTE *Unplug Your Laptop Before You Roast*
 Note that for most people unless you have a USB isolator you need to unplug your computer when using Artisan or will get feedback loops that will create all sorts of crazy spikes in the graph.
 If you are using a desktop I guess you need to get an isolator.

 ### Settings- Load, Load Recent, Save

 Menu>Help> is where you go to load and save settings.
 Load Recent is a shortcut to settings you have recently used.
-You can use Artisan with more than roaster by saving two sets of settings and then using Load Recent to change between roasters.
+You can use Artisan with more than roaster by saving two sets of settings and then using Load Recent to change between roasters.   **Please save your settings on a regular basis with backups, especially if you use extra devices.**

 ### Information for Troubleshooting

-Menu>Help is a place you can find information on Errors, Messages from the program, a Serial log, search your settings, and information on the platform you are using.
+Menu>Help is a place you can find information on Errors, Messages from the program, a Serial log, search your settings, and information on the platform you are using.  a

 ### Factory Reset